rolandjlevy/js-promised-based-unsplash-gallery-simplified/README.md

-# Unplash Gallery simplified
+# Unplash Gallery

-> Infinite images fetched from the Unsplash API, loading 10 at a time.
-Made with just 44 lines of vanilla JavaScript
+> Infinite image gallery fetched from the Unsplash API, loading 10 at a time.
+Made with just 44 lines of vanilla JavaScript ⭐

 ### Links 🔗
 - [Play the demo](https://js-promised-based-unsplash-gallery-simplified.rolandjlevy.repl.co/)